VW's labour chief sees no need for more cost cuts

 A spokesman for Osterloh’s offices confirmed the remarks.

-A spokesman for Volkswagen later said Osterloh’s comments referred to deeper structural cost programmes, like mass layoffs, rather than ongoing efficiency improvements.

-If demand drops further, VW can cut costs by reducing the working hours of its workforce, Osterloh told analysts.
+However, if demand drops further, VW can cut cuts by reducing the working hours of its workforce, Osterloh told analysts.

 Osterloh also said unions fully support Chief Executive Herbert Diess and that the Volkswagen ID.3 electric car is a strong product which is fully on track.

-Diess said in a LinkedIn post on Thursday that Osterloh “once again made clear that the workers council stands completely behind the strategy of Volkswagen”.

-Regarding the planned full takeover of truck maker Navistar (NAV.N), Osterloh said this remained strategically the right step, but that increasing VW’s stake in the business was currently not a priority.
+Regarding the planned full takeover of truck maker Navistar , Osterloh said this remained strategically the right step, but that increasing VW’s stake in the business was currently not a priority.
+(Reporting by Edward Taylor and Ilona Wissenbach; Editing by Mark Potter)